-Cucumber - Homemade Pickles Seeds - Organic
+Cucumber - Homemade Pickles Seeds - Organic - ON SALE

 Homemade Pickles Cucumber is a very vigorous vining plant that produces a large abundance of solid, crisp, and flavorful cucumbers.
 The firm crunchy cucumbers grow 6" long and the plant is resistant to common cucumber diseases.
 These are great for making our Spicy Refrigerator Pickles Recipe!
+Cucumbers are versatile and are usually pickled or eaten raw as a main ingredient in salads.

 Cucumber seeds can be planted directly into the garden soil.